 He explores the role that 'making', 'play' and 'tinkering' play in building understanding.
 In this context, he is also interested in exploring how the collection of materials one normally works with can be extended to include computers (and other programmable objects).

-Outside of Srishti, he has taught in a variety of settings; in an international school, in a learning centre for children from urban poor, in non-formal schools for rural and urban children.
+Outside Srishti, he has taught in a variety of settings: in an international school, in a learning center for children from urban poor and in non-formal schools for rural and urban children.
 He is also passionate about working with wood, and spends much time both making wooden furniture and teaching woodwork.
+At Srishti, he teaches both the Professional and Technical Undergraduate Programs, and is a course leader for the Order and Chaos module in the School of Foundation and Preparatory Studies.
+Gautham is a part of Center for Education Research Training and Development (CERTAD).

 Geetha is the Founder-Director of the Srishti Institute of Art Design and Technology and its sister institution, the Mallya Aditi International School.
 She has dedicated her life to finding and establishing new models of educational institutions that are creative, synergistic and original in their approach to learning.
 An administrator, researcher, teacher and facilitator, she has pioneered many courses and projects that examine a wide variety of needs, social and educational.
 Geetha is the author and principal investigator of Project Vision, an international research initiative that is looking at the development of appropriate instructional strategies and technology-related tools that foster creative cognitive architectures in young children from urban poor communities.